 Bruno has a great interest in global health and systems development for anesthesia care delivery in developing countries.
 He often travels to volunteer and educate anesthesia providers in low and middle-income countries.
 Other areas of interest also include opioid sparing techniques in anesthesia and mentoring of Resident Nurse Anesthetists.
 Bruno is also an avid cyclist.

-Mamdoh Michael is a practicing CRNA within the state of New Jersey.
+Mamdoh Michael, MS, CRNA, is a practicing CRNA within the state of New Jersey.
 He graduated from Rutgers University with a Bachelor of Science in Nursing in 1998, and received a Master’s Degree in Nursing from Drexel University with Certificate of Anesthesia from the Lady of Lourdes Anesthesia program in 2009.

 Mamdoh also holds a Bachelor of Science in Biochemistry from the University of Alexandria in Alexandria, Egypt.
 He has practiced at a variety of hospitals throughout central and northern NJ.
 Serving his community is central to his role as a CRNA and contributes to annual medical mission trips to his native country of Egypt as well as being a deacon at St. Anianus Coptic Orthodox Church.
 He has been married for over 27 years and has two children.
 In his free time, he enjoys fishing, cooking, and entertaining friends.